-Internet and Electronic Mail: Students are responsible for regularly checking their Western e-mail and the course web site (https://owl.uwo.ca/portal/) and making themselves aware of any information that is posted about the course.
+Internet and Electronic Mail: Students are responsible for regularly checking their Western email and the course web site (https://owl.uwo.ca/portal/) and making themselves aware of any information that is posted about the course.
+If the student fails to act on information that has been posted on these sites and does so without a legitimate explanation (i.e., those covered under the illness/compassionate form), then there are NO grounds for an appeal.